bertreb/pimatic-smartmeter-obis/README.md

 ...
 ```

-After restart of Pimatic the SmartmeterObis device can be added
+After restart of Pimatic the SmartmeterObis device can be added.
+Below the settings with the default values.

 ```
 {
   "id": "smartmeter-obis",
   "class": "SmartmeterObisDevice",
   "name": "xxxx",
-  "protocol": [D0Protocol | SlmProtocol]
+  "protocol": [D0Protocol | SlmProtocol] (D0Protocol is default)
   "serialport": "/dev/ttyUSB0",
   "baudRate" : 115200,
+  "dataBits": 8,
+  "parity": "none",
+  "stopBits": 1,
-  "requestInterval" : 10
+  "requestInterval" : 10,
+  "debuglevel": 0 (default is no debugging)
 }
 ```